 What to do in case you are a victim of a phishing attack

 - Place a fraud alert with the banks and creditors.

 - Change your passwords for online banking.

 - Report the Incident to the Federal Trade Commission.

 - Consult an identity theft attorney or title fraud protection attorney.

 If you are a victim of identity theft, consult an experienced identity theft attorney.
 An attorney can offer legal advice as to how you can recover your losses.
-If you are looking for an identity theft attorney in California, get in touch with Mr David L Fleck.
+If you are looking for an, get in touch with Mr David L Fleck.